Cart 0

-Emotionally Focused Couples Therapy®
+Externship in Emotionally Focused Couples Therapy®

-September 21st - 24th, 2026
+September 21, 2026 - September 24, 2026

-Participants will develop skills in EFT micro interventions taken from experiential and attachment systemic models of intervention.
+• Develop skills in EFT micro interventions taken from experiential and attachment systemic models of intervention.

 Emotionally Focused Therapy (EFT) is a distinctive therapeutic approach designed to enhance individuals' and couples' emotional awareness and relational dynamics.
 Originating in the 1980s by Dr. Sue Johnson, EFT underscores the significance of emotions in shaping human experiences and interpersonal connections.